vijoytechy/passman/README.md

 # passman
-passman is app that help to change the passwords as bulk
+passman is a nodejs app that help to change the passwords as bulk